Astartea: Cultivation

 Astartea are not difficult to grow, and even have the potential to become weedy upon escape from cultivation.
 Cultivars developed for ornamental use include Astartea 'Winter Pink'.

-Diversity
+Species

 In a 2013 taxonomic revision of the genus, 22 species were recognized.
+As of January 2026, Plants of the World Online accepts the following 23 species.
+In Australia A. laricifolia has been synonymised with A. pulchella.